-An Acid Fuchsin-Toluidine Blue Stain is also sometimes used in breast cancer diagnosis.
-The acid fuschin part of the mixture is used to detect acidiphilic structures and will stain pink.
+Specialists may also sometime use an Acid Fuchsin-Toluidine Blue Stain in breast cancer diagnosis.
+The acid fuschin part of the mixture is useful to detect acidiphilic structures and will stain pink.
 The Toluidine is a rich blue and will stain basophilic structures like DNA, RNA, and ribosomes.

 Nissl stains assist in neuro-endocrine differentiation of breast cancer cells

 A Nissl stain is a blackish blue in color.
-There is an ‘electrical‘ element to the use of this stain, and it is mainly used to identify neurons, as it will stain negatively charged structures.
+There is an ‘electrical‘ element to the use of this stain.
+Indeed, it is mainly useful in identifying neurons, as it will stain negatively charge structures.

-When a ‘Nissl substance‘ (rough endoplasmic reticulum) is detected in the cellular cytoplasm, it will stain with a dark blue ‘mottled‘ appearance.
-Mostly, a Nissl stain is used in the analysis of brain tissue, but it is sometimes used in breast cancer diagnosis to see if there are neuro-endocrine cells involved.
+When specialists detect a ‘Nissl substance‘ (rough endoplasmic reticulum) in the cellular cytoplasm, it will stain with a dark blue ‘mottled‘ appearance.
+Mostly, a Nissl stain is useful in the analysis of brain tissue, but medics sometimes use it in breast cancer diagnosis to see if there is neuro-endocrine cells involvment.